kirillsaidov/vita/docs/wiki/page5.md

 # Parsing command line arguments
-In this chapter we are going to discuss how to parse command line arguments with `Vita`.
+In this chapter we discuss how to parse command line arguments with `Vita`.

 ## Contents
 * [Declaring our variables and command options](page5.md#declaring-our-variables-and-command-options)